 Dr. Richard Finnell

-Dr. Finnell is a Professor in the Department of Pediatrics at The University of Texas at Austin Dell Medical School.
+Dr. Finnell is a Professor in the Departments of Molecular & Cellular Biology and Medicine at Baylor College of Medicine.
 A board-certified medical geneticist, Dr. Finnell has had a distinguished career researching environmentally induced birth defects, including NTDs.
 He has published extensively on gene-environment interactions as they relate to complex birth defects.

 Dr. Laura Mitchell